sylvainjule/kirby-colorextractor/README.md

 ![colorextractor-field](https://user-images.githubusercontent.com/14079751/45931472-ef7c2b00-bf6e-11e8-8260-ec1d2ed64ed5.png)

 ## Options

 #### Vibrant / Average

 By default, the plugin tends to extract the most dominant / vibrant color of the image.
 Sometimes though, it can be handy to extract an average one based on an approximation of the whole color palette.
 When set to ```true```, this options shrinks the image to a 1x1 pixel thumb, then grab the color the image processor chose as the average one.
+You'll find some examples [here](https://github.com/sylvainjule/kirby3-colorextractor/docs/examples.md).

 Default is ```false```